Math Mystery Solved: What Is a Debt-to-Income Ratio?

 BIG Ideas:

-• A debt-to-income ratio (DTI) is a calculation that lenders use to determine whether you can qualify for a loan.
+• A debt-to-income ratio (DTI) is a calculation that lenders use to determine whether you can or cannot qualify for a loan.

 • The lower your DTI ratio, the better your chances of getting approved for a loan.